No to censorship! Comment on the Friedman-Schleich-Witt theorem: Introduction

-Whether the \emph{claim} of the theorem is true is yet to be found (it is imaginable, for example, that the conditions of the theorem exclude the possibility of \eqref{eq:zvezd}).
+Whether the \emph{claim} of the theorem is true is yet to be found (it is imaginable, for example, that the conditions of the theorem exclude the possibility of \myeqref{eq:zvezd}).
 Meanwhile, one can use weaker results.
-For example, one can prove the theorem under the \emph{additional assumption} that the inclusion \eqref{eq:zvezd} does not hold\footnote{This, in fact, is already done, see Theorem~6.1 in \cite{KK}.}.
-Or it may be proven \cite{PC} that \eqref{eq:zvezd} cannot hold in globally hyperbolic asymptotically flat vacuum or electro vacuum \emph{stationary} spacetimes (which supports the theorem proven in \cite{cw}).
-Sometimes such results are also referred to as ``topological censorship".
+For example, one can prove the theorem under the \emph{additional assumption} that the inclusion \myeqref{eq:zvezd} does not hold\footnote{This, in fact, is already done, see Theorem~6.1 in \cite{KK}.}.
+Sometimes such results are also referred to as ``topological censorship'' .
 They, however, are very different --- both mathematically and physically --- from the theorem considered in this paper and their discussion is beyond its scope.